freenas/freenas-docs/userguide/plugins.rst

 can and has a good understanding of networking basics and software installation on FreeBSD-based systems.

-It is recommended that users skim through both the :ref:`Plugins` and :ref:`Jails` sections in order to become familiar with the features and limitations of each and to choose the method that best meets their software needs.
+Look through the :ref:`Plugins` and
+:ref:`Jails` sections to become familiar with the features and limitations of each.
+Choose the method that best meets the software needs.